-Click or tap the input field of Level B to input the level of Source B with the popup numeric keypad.
-You can also use the corresponding multipurpose knob or trigger level knob to set the value.
+Click or tap the Level A/Level B input field to set the level A/level B with the pop-up numeric keypad.
+You can also use the corresponding multipurpose knob to adjust level A/level B or use the trigger level knob to adjust the level (the focus of the trigger level knob is the last modified level).
 For details, refer to descriptions in Trigger Level.
 The current trigger level is displayed in the trigger information label at the top of the screen.